 The 2018 Farm Bill legalized hemp with less than 0.3% THC and all hemp-derived cannabinoids, including delta 8 THC.
 Therefore, naturally occurring D8 in the hemp plant is a legal compound.

 The issue here is that D8 is present in the hemp plant in low amounts of less than 0.1%.
 To create D8 in large amounts, manufacturers use the chemical process of isomerization and convert hemp-derived cannabidiol (CBD) into Delta-8 THC.
 The process of converting one cannabinoid into another raised concerns over the legality of this cannabinoid.

-Well, there’s also the other side of the argument that D8 does get the user high.
+Well, there’s also the other side of the argument that D8 gets the user intoxicated.
 The initial reason behind legalizing hemp on the federal level was that it’s a useful, non-intoxicating plant that doesn’t get the user high.
 With D8, the status of hemp and its cannabinoids as non-intoxicating has been questioned.

 Be Sure to Check Out:

-Yes, hemp-derived D8 is legal to buy in Tennessee.
+Yes, hemp-derived D8 is legal to buy in Tennessee by adults aged 21 and older.
 The Volunteer State legalized hemp and all hemp-derived cannabinoids in 2017.